Knotx/knotx/documentation/src/main/wiki/UpgradeNotes.md

  Your custom modules may now just elegantly depend on this module that defines all necessary Knot.x dependencies versions.
  - [PR-406](https://github.com/Cognifide/knotx/pull/406) and [PR-411](https://github.com/Cognifide/knotx/pull/411) - `example` and `standalone` modules were not conceptually a part of Knot.x `core`.
  They were introduces as a quickstart option but having it in the core repository was misleading.
 We removed those modules and enabled [`knotx-stack`](https://github.com/Knotx/knotx-stack) to enable even easier and faster setup of Knot.x instance.
+ - [PR-419](https://github.com/Cognifide/knotx/pull/419) - Knotx snippets parameters prefix is now customizable, default value is still `data-knotx` (to keep compatibility), however expect that in the future it will be empty by default (related to [PR-385](https://github.com/Cognifide/knotx/pull/385)).
+See more in [[Splitter|Splitter]] docs.

 ## Version 1.2.1
 - [PR-385](https://github.com/Cognifide/knotx/pull/385) - From now on you can define the custom